What is a mastectomy?

 Why is a mastectomy performed?

 Your doctor may recommend a mastectomy to treat breast cancer in women and men.
-Your doctor may only consider mastectomy if other treatment options that involve less risk of complications have been ineffective.
+Your doctor may only consider mastectomy if other breast cancer treatment options that involve less risk of complications have been unsuccessful.
 Ask your doctor about all of your treatment options and consider getting a second opinion before deciding on a mastectomy.